yannmazita/example-automated-arch-install/README.md

 sudo systemctl restart postgresql.service
 ```
 to make the PostgreSQL database accessible.
-Failing to run this command BEFORE setting up the web servers WILL result in broken web server virtual machines.
+Failure to run this command BEFORE setting up the web servers WILL result in broken web server virtual machines.

 ### Admin virtual machine
 To start the GUI use the command: